-Students receive one-to-one support in areas such as CV building, university and job applications, work experience placements and even more day-today skills such as time management and organisation.
+Students receive one-to-one support in areas such as CV building, university and job applications, work experience placements and even more day-to-day skills such as time management and organisation.

 The programme has gradually grown since it was started in September 2016, with many more local businesses registering their interest.
-The Employer Led Programme is designed to help bridge the gap between education and employment and showcases to the businesses what talent is emerging from Driffield School and Sixth Form.
+The programme is designed to help bridge the gap between education and employment and showcases to the businesses what talent is emerging from Driffield School and Sixth Form.
 Through this programme, businesses have the opportunity to get to know the school and what our young people have to offer and it is also very positive for the development of the students as it takes careers guidance beyond the classroom.

-So far, students who are interested in certain industries have been paired with mentors already operating within that sector.
-For example we have accountants, engineers, health care managers etc. all working with young people looking for opportunities within that industry.
+Previously, students who are interested in certain industries have been paired with mentors already operating within that sector.
+For example, we have links to accountants, engineers, health care managers etc, all working with young people looking for opportunities within that industry.
 The impact of this programme is already clearly visible.
-One student was e-mentored by an employee at Rolls Royce during his apprenticeship application and was successful in gaining a place on their Higher Level Apprenticeship Programme.
+Our students have gone on to gain high profile apprenticeships with national firms, including: Rolls Royce, Airbus, Nestlé, Barclays and Dentons.